 Manager of Housing Services

-Jamar Moore serves as the Policy Manager, and he brings a wealth of knowledge in public health, HIV/AIDS prevention and treatment, PrEP, and PEP access and services in Los Angeles County along with a decade of experience in management, education, leadership, and community outreach.
+Through collaboration with local stakeholders and community partners, community members, and new voices in the community, the plan is to innovate, develop, organize, and sustain efforts to address HIV prevention and care-related issues.
+Moore brings a wealth of knowledge in public health, HIV/AIDS prevention and treatment, PrEP, and PEP access and services in Los Angeles County, along with a decade of experience in management, education, leadership, and community outreach.

 Lanelle P. Laws, AMFT